About the Basin

 Fraser Basin Watersheds

 The land drained by the Fraser River and its tributaries is known as the Fraser River Basin, which includes 12 major watersheds.
-The Fraser Basin is BC's largest, and Canada’s fifth largest, watershed — 240,000 square km (roughly a quarter of the province).
+The Fraser Basin is BC's largest, and Canada’s fifth largest, drainage system — 240,000 square km (roughly a quarter of the province).
 For a sense of the scale, consider that all of Great Britain, or most of California, could fit within it.

 At Home in the Basin

 The Fraser Basin is one of the world's most productive salmon river systems, supporting seven salmon species (Chinook, Sockeye, Coho, Chum, Pink, Steelhead and Cutthroat Trout) and many other species of fish, including sturgeon.
 The Fraser Basin supports a great diversity of wildlife.
 It is one of BC's most productive waterfowl breeding and overwintering areas, and a crucial staging area on the Pacific Flyway for migratory birds.
 The mouth of the River, in particular, is recognized as a globally significant estuary.

-The Basin is also home to 3 million people, nearly two-thirds of all British Columbians.
+The Basin is also home to 3 million people, nearly two-thirds of all people in British Columbia.
 First Nations were the first to recognize its special nature and enjoy its bounty.
 Archeological evidence confirms oral traditions that the ancestors of First Nations people have lived beside the river since the vast glaciers started receding 10,000 years ago and the Fraser River, as we know it, was born.